ajberkley/cl-binary-store/benchmarking.md

 What's the fun of writing fast code if you cannot show it off?

+The comparables are: CL-STORE, HYPERLUMINAL-MEM, and CL-CONSPACK.
+In terms of feature comparable, cl-store has the best behavior out of the box.  cl-conspack

 In the running here is hyperluminal-mem, a very optimized binary serializer made to write to SAP buffers directly.
 Somewhat extensible, but does not do reference or circularity tracking at all.
 Currently broken in quicklisp unfortunately, but you can still load it